How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Where interference is from a nearby PMR or Tetra radio transmitter, a suitable TVI filter may help.
 If your aerial has a signal booster, curing the problem will be more difficult.
 Read more

-Where patterning interference of analogue TV signals is intermittent in nature, it is likely to be from a nearby PMR radio transmitter mast, taxi base or amateur radio station.
-Note the times of the interference and contact Ofcom for help, if the problem persists.
-It may also help to find out more about Ofcom's TV and Radio Interference Investigation Service.
+Where intermittent interference affects digital TV reception, it is likely to be from a nearby PMR radio transmitter mast, taxi base or amateur radio station.
+Note the times of the interference and contact the BBC for help, if the problem persists.
+Find out more about the new BBC TV and Radio Interference Investigation Service.

 Interference from PMR radio masts can usually be cured by fitting a high pass or notch TVI filter or by improving the aerial installation and replacing any unscreened high gain aerial amplifiers.
 Screening the aerial from the source of the problem (if identified) can also help.